riceissa/issarice.com/wiki/independent-research-funding.md

 Public-facing opportunities seem kind of lackluster, suggesting that the "real stuff" happens outside the public view.

+[Academic publishing projects on Kickstarter](https://www.kickstarter.com/discover/categories/publishing/academic) -- as of January 24, 2017, there are only 23 "live" academic publishing projects, and the top project has $2,180 in pledged money, so there doesn't seem to be a lot of money here.

+[Gwern](https://www.gwern.net/) is another notable example of an independent researcher.

 # Effective altruism

 * Funding is a naturally recurring topic in the effective altruism community.